microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/iOS.md

-# iOS Library
+# iOS library
 This renderer which targets iOS native controls.

 ## Add a renderer
-This is available as a nuget packages.
+This is available as a nuget package.
 ```csharp
 nuget install AdaptiveCards.iOS
 ```